cyberbotics/webots-doc/guide/webots-devices.md

 The opaque box in the center of the transparent one is a `Robot` node.
 The `TouchSensor` is the child of the Robot node.
 This setup allow to measure the force on the six sides of the `TouchSensor`.
-The resulting force vector is displayed in the console.
+The resulting force vector is displayed in the `Console`.
 Moving and rotating the box will change the displayed force.